bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 >[!quote]+ What is linearizability?
 >- Linearizability provides the illusion that each operation applied by concurrent processes takes effect instantaneously between its invocation and its response
->- "can we make one single history"
+>- "can we make one single history without reordering"